-" Respond to why you think there have been differences.
-Have the differences made a positive or negative impact on your Artsmark journey?

-" If there was a challenge, how did you address it?
+- " Respond to why you think there have been differences.
+Have the differences had a positive or negative impact on your Artsmark journey? - " If there were challenges, how did you address them?
 What resources did you use?

-" This is good opportunity to illustrate the positive and surprising developments in your Artsmark journey.

-" Consider how any changes in provision, setting or governance might impact on the arts in the future in your setting.
+What did you learn?
+Don't spend time apologising for what didn't happen. - " This is good opportunity to illustrate the positive and surprising developments in your Artsmark journey. - " Consider how any changes in provision, setting or governance might impact on the arts in your setting in the future.

-If there have been tangible changes as a result of Artsmark, how would you summarise them in relation to pupils, staff, parents and the wider community? " Focus on the impact of the action plan and reference the aims set out in your Statement of Commitment and School Development Plan.
+What has been the impact of your Artsmark journey and how would you summarise this in relation to children and young people, staff, parents and the wider community?

-" Evidence the impact of your Artsmark journey using staff/pupil/parent quotes, statistics, OFSTED reports, Local Authority feedback, press responses, data, registers, observations, focus groups.

-" Sub-headings can be useful here i.e. pupils, staff, parents, wider community so that the impact on all stakeholders is clear.

-" How has the Artsmark process and framework enabled you to make a positive impact on pupils, staff, parents and wider community.
+- " Impact: a marked effect or influence - " You have already written about what happened.
+Now you can focus on the impact your actions have had on learning, behaviour, engagement etc. - " Evidence the impact of your Artsmark journey using staff/pupil/parent quotes, statistics, OFSTED reports, Local Authority feedback, press responses, data, registers, observations, focus groups. - " Sub-headings can be useful here i.e. pupils, staff, parents, wider community so that the impact on all stakeholders is clear. - " How has the Artsmark process and framework enabled you to make a positive impact on young people, staff, parents and wider community?

-" How have your used the Self-Assessment Framework to enable you achieve your arts goals?

-How can you further demonstrate the seven Quality Principles? " Use well-chosen examples from stakeholders to evidence the impact of your Artsmark journey.
+How can you further demonstrate the seven Quality Principles?